ArgonDesign/alogic/doc/types.md

 ```

 Since integer types of widely varying length are the norm in digital design,
-there is a shorthand for their writing.
-A word starting with the letter
+there is a shorthand for writing them.
+A word starting with the letter `u`
-`u` followed by the number of bits can be used to denote an unsigned integer
+followed by the number of bits can be used to denote an unsigned integer type
-type with that amount of bits.
+with that amount of bits.
 Similarly, the letter `i` can be used for signed
 integers.

 ```